9 types of football fan you meet during every major tournament: Which one are you?

 3. The fair-weather fan

 There’s nothing wrong with a bit of good old-fashioned glory hunting, so long as you accept that’s what you’re doing.
-Watching England in a Euros semi-final is objectively more exciting than a friendly against Kazakhstan, and people will come out of the woodwork for a winning team.
+Watching England in a Euros final is going to be objectively more exciting than a friendly against Kazakhstan, and people will come out of the woodwork for a winning team.

 They may not have cried along with Gazza, or watched in horror as Steve McClaren’s brolly derailed England’s passage to Euro 2008, but you don’t need 55 years of hurt to enjoy a bit of patriotic sport.
 Don’t sneer at the fair-weather fan – they’re just trying to have a nice time.